-- the type of business involved and how it operates, with considerations including size, complexity, lines of business, and decision makers; - the extent to which a company is decentralized or centralized and the roles to be undertaken by headquarters versus regional and local operations; - the role of the legal department at various phases of the development and oversight of third-party relationships; and - whether the due diligence relating to third parties should be conducted internally or externally, and if externally, at what point the external reviewers should become involved in the process.
+- The extent to which a company is decentralized or centralized and the roles to be undertaken by headquarters versus regional and local operations; - The role of the legal department at various phases of the development and oversight of third party relationships; and - Whether the due diligence relating to third parties should be conducted internally or externally, and if externally, at what point the external reviewers should become involved in the process.

-The company personnel that actually conducts the due diligence review must understand the level of risk of relevant third parties, be specifically trained to address this risk, and understand how to raise concerns within the company when third-party issues arise.
-It is also clear that to be effective, a review program must have built-in mechanisms to ensure consistency of review across the company, a mechanism to create and maintain a complete review "file" to document the work undertaken and resolution of any warning signs, and appropriate oversight of program operation by senior management regardless of how decentralized the implementation of the review.
+The company personnel that actually conducts the due diligence review must understand the level of risk of relevant third parties, be specifically trained to address this risk, and understand how to raise concerns within the company when third party issues arise.
+It is also clear that to be effective, a review program must have built-in mechanisms to ensure consistency of review across the company, a mechanism to create and maintain a complete review "file" to document the work undertaken and the resolution of any warning signs, and appropriate oversight of program operation by senior management, regardless of how decentralized the implementation of the review.
 Accountability of those conducting the review for the company is also essential for program success.